Amanollah Khan Zia' os-Soltan: Career

-In the time when Crown Prince Mozaffar ad-Din Mirza was heir apparent of Persia and had his seat of power in Tabriz, Amanollah Khan held the administrative post of Nazer ol-Ayaleh (lit.
+In the time when Crown Prince Mozaffar ad-Din Mirza was heir apparent of Iran and had his seat of power in Tabriz, Amanollah Khan held the administrative post of Nazer ol-Ayaleh (lit.
 "Warden of the Province").
-When in 1896 the new shah proclaimed Mozaffar ad-Din Shah (r.
-1896-1906) took up residence at Tehran, Amanollah Khan came with the so-called Turki-fraction from Tabriz to Tehran, arose at court to the imperial entourage and was awarded with the title of "Zia' os-Soltan" by the shah.
+When in 1896, the new shah proclaimed Mozaffar ad-Din Shah (r.
+1896–1906) took up residence at Tehran, Amanollah Khan came with the so-called Turki-fraction from Tabriz to Tehran, arose at court to the imperial entourage and was awarded with the title of "Zia' os-Soltan" by the shah.
 With his marriage to a Qajar princess - a cousin to the shah - Zia' os-Soltan was close related to the Imperial house.

 The family lived in the 1903 newly electric illuminated Tehran district of Cheragh-Bargh (lit. "electric light"), at the Khiyaban-e Cheragh Bargh ("Avenue Electric Light").
 Thus, some sources also gave Zia' os-Soltan the sobriquet Cheragh-Barghi (lit.
 "Coming from Tcheragh-Bargh").

 As a liberal Qajar aristocratic, a man who stood up for the politics and democracy, he was delegate of Tabriz at the first Persian National Council to Tehran, when on 15 August 1906 Mozaffar ad-Din Shah proclaimed after the Constitutional Revolution (mashruteh) reforms and a parliament (majles).
 Zia' os-Soltan became a leader of the constitutional wing (ejtema'iyun) ready for democratic reforms.
 He was also one of those Qajars notables, who supported the constitution against efforts of Mohammad Ali Shah (r.
-1906-1909) for returning to absolutism in 1908.
+1906–1909) for returning to absolutism in 1908.

 When Mohammad Ali Shah came to power in 1906, he feared that the European powers, especially Britain, could strengthen their influence via the parliament.
 However, the shah rejected his father's democratic measures and, dissolving the First Majles, reclaimed absolute power.
 Finally, riots broke out in Tehran and Tabriz against the government and constitutional forces rose up in both cities.
 On 4 June 1909 Mohammad Ali Shah, fearing for his personal safety, left Golestan Palace for Bagh-e Shah (lit.
-"Royal Garden"), a residence just outside the city and later a village for the aristocracy, where he would be safe under the protection of the Cossack Brigade.
+"Royal Garden"), a residence just outside the city and later a village for the aristocracy, where he would be safe under the protection of the Persian Cossack Brigade.
 When the people protested against his politics, the shah demanded the Cossacks for bombarding the parliament building Baharestan (lit.
 "Place of Springtime").